sekika/unsatfit/README.md

 # unsatfit

-unsatfit is a Python library for optimizing parameters of functions of soil hydraulic properties; water retention function and unsaturated hydraulic conductivity function).
+unsatfit is a Python library for optimizing parameters of functions of soil hydraulic properties; water retention function and unsaturated hydraulic conductivity function.
 Model formulation is explained in Seki et al. (2022).

 ## Document